 Fortunately, in January 2013, I found Seeking Alpha and began reading articles from the dividend investing strategy section of the site.
 I also read the corresponding reader’s comments sections that followed them.
 I found that many of the successful veteran investors were talking about long-term buy-and-hold investing, and more specifically, Dividend Growth Investing.

 While reading the comments section of an article, I came across a recommendation for a book called “The Single Best Investment” by Lowell Miller.
 That book and the wisdom shared by some of the seasoned investors on Seeking Alpha likely saved me from myself when it came to investing.
-It gave me the guide and framework for building a portfolio that would help me intelligently save for my retirement.
+It gave me the guidance and framework for building a portfolio that would help me intelligently save for my retirement.

 Over the course of the next two months, I methodically sold off the original collection of higher-risk stocks and mutual funds and built a portfolio of fifty-plus companies that I continue to write about to this day.

 I began investing in the stock market in 2005, and it took me seven years of wandering aimlessly before I found out about DGI.
-My goal with this site is to provide others looking for a place to start with information on how to be a successful do-it-yourself ‘DIY’ investor and give them the courage to take control of their future retirements.
+My goal with this site is to provide others looking for a place to start with information on how to be a successful do-it-yourself (DIY) investor and give them the courage to take control of their future retirements.

 I’m hopeful that by sharing my story and providing a running commentary on the portfolio, I can help others who are in a similar situation.